jaredzhenderson/jaredzhenderson.github.io/hobbies.md

 *Fiction*

 I'm an avid reader, especially of science fiction.
-Some of my favorite writers are Douglas Adams, Ursula K. LeGuine, Octavia Butler, and Cixin Liu.
+Some of my favorite writers are Douglas Adams, Ursula K. LeGuin, Octavia Butler, and Cixin Liu.
 I'm planning to read all of Terry Pratchett's *Discworld* novels --- at this point I'm about 10% there.
 I'm also lately revisiting some old favorites; currently I'm reading (and loving) *Farenheit 451.*